FLASH MEMORY W25Q64 SOUND RECORDER AND PLAYER FOR PIC16F1827 / PIC12F1822

 PIC16F876A

 This project is a .wav file type player (no recording).
 The software has the functions needed to read SD/SDHC card (2-32GB) formatted in FAT32.
 The software can play only PCM 22.050KHz, 8 bits, mono.
 The bytes from the file are streamed to CCP1 (PWM mode) and with an external low pass filter you get the audio.
-The sound quality is OK for speech or medium quality music.
+The sound is tape quality.

 The software searches for files entries in the root directory only, it streams any file type without reading its name or type.